-The Vice Dean for Academic Affairs will notify all currently enrolled DUSON students (on campus, online/distance based) via their Duke email account in September directing them to comply with the mandatory flu vaccination requirement.
+In September of each year, the Vice Dean for Academic and Student Affairs will contact all currently enrolled DUSON students (on campus, online/distance based) via their Duke email account directing them to comply with the mandatory flu vaccination requirement.

 Duke Student Health offers free flu vaccines to currently enrolled students who pay the Duke Student Health Fee.
 New and current students can also get a flu vaccine from their healthcare provider, or any immunization provider.
-For those who obtain the vaccine from a health care provider outside of the Duke network and some Duke-affiliated practices, please send documentation to SON_StudentCompliance@dm.duke.edu or fax to 919-681-0715.
-Students should also upload documentation of the flu vaccine to the online compliance portal specific to their program.
-Students enrolled in the Accelerated BSN and Nurse Anesthesia Programs should submit documentation via the CastleBranch system.
-All other students should submit documentation online via the Qualified First system.
+If students receive the vaccine from a provider outside of the Duke network or from some Duke-affiliated practices, they will need to send documentation of the shot to SON_StudentCompliance@dm.duke.edu or fax to 919-681-0715.
+Students enrolled in the ABSN and Nurse Anesthesia Programs should submit documentation via the CastleBranch system.